Pairs of disjoint matchings and related classes of graphs: Ratio 1

 Notice that the $M$ edge to the right of this diamond cannot be in $H'$, and that any $H'$ or $H'$-$M$-$H'$ path crossing it would have to cross $e$ as well.
 Thus, we may repeat our argument for this new $M\backslash H'$ edge.
 Since $G$ is finite, we must eventually choose a spanner end on the right side.
 We extend this argument to the left side of $e$ by noting that any $H'$ edge going off of $P$ on the left cannot be incident to any $H'$-$M$ path off of $P$ on the right of $e$ by assumption. \end{proof}

 We may now prove \cref{admitting_diamond_spanners}, which we restate here for the reader's convenience.

-\begin{namedthm*}{\cref{admitting_diamond_spanners}} If a finite connected graph $G$ has $\frac{\mu(G)}{\nu(G)}<1$, then it contains a diamond spanner as a subgraph (see \cref{fig:forbidden}). \end{namedthm*} \begin{proof} Assume the same conditions and fix $P$ as in $\cref{barriers}$.
-Then $P$ contains some $M\backslash H'$ edge by \cref{augpaths}.
+\begin{namedthm*}{\cref{admitting_diamond_spanners}} If a finite connected graph $G$ has $\frac{\mu(G)}{\nu(G)}<1$, then it contains a diamond spanner as a subgraph. \end{namedthm*} \begin{proof} Assume the same conditions and fix $P$ as in $\cref{barriers}$.
+Note that such an $M-H$ alternating chain must exist, or else $\mu(G)=\nu(G)$.
+Then $P$ contains some $M\backslash H'$ edge by (v) of \cref{augpaths}.
 Consider the leftmost of these edges $e_0$.
 The left vertex $v_0$ of $e_0$ must be incident to some $H'$ edge.
 If this edge does not connect $v_0$ to some vertex on the right of $v_0$ and is not part of an $H'$-$M$-$H'$ path connecting to the right of $v_0$, then \cref{barriers} implies the existence of a spanner or diamond spanner.
-Otherwise, we may assume it is an $H'$ edge connecting back to $P$, since we will derive contradictions by the illegal even cycles described in \cref{augpaths}.
+Otherwise, we may assume it is an $H'$ edge connecting back to $P$, since we will derive contradictions by the illegal even cycles described in (vi) of \cref{augpaths}.
 This $H'$ edge connects to some vertex to the right of $v_0$, observe that if this $H'$ connects directly to the left of some $M$ edge that we have created an even cycle forbidden by \cref{augpaths}.
+This cycle is pictured in \cref{fig:illegal}.

 This $H'$ edge must then connect to the left of some $M$ edge $e_1$ by a vertex $v_1$.
 Note $e_1$ cannot be in $H'$.
 If none of the vertices between $v_0$ and $v_1$ are linked by an $H'$ or $H'$-$M$-$H'$ path to some vertex on the right of $v_1$, then \cref{barriers} again gives us a spanner or diamond spanner.
+The barrier is drawn in \cref{fig:anotherbarrier}.

 Suppose instead that one of these vertices is linked to the right of $v_1$.
 Choose the vertex between $v_0$ and $v_1$ that is connected by such a path that travels the furthest to the right.
 Call this vertex $v'_2$ and the vertex it is linked to $v_2$.
 If $v'_2$ is on the left of an $M$ edge and $v_2$ on the right of an $M$ edge, then the two paths between $v_2$ and $v_2'$ form another prohibited even cycle.
 If $v'_2$ is on the right of an $M$ edge and $v_2$ on the right of an $M$ edge, then the cycle connecting $v'_2$ to $v_2$ to $v_1$ to $v_0$ is also prohibited.
+This forbidden cycle is shown in \cref{fig:anotherbadcycle}.